 However, there is a different species of powdery mildew that attacks each different veggie.
 In the case of cucurbits, there are three different fungal species responsible for causing powdery mildew: Podosphaera xanthii, Golovinomyces cucurbitacearum, and Golovinomyces orontii.

 Contrary to what you might think, powdery mildew on squash is not prevalent during wet growing seasons.
-In fact, moist conditions are not necessary at all to foster this fungus and it quite likes it hot.
-Hence, the aforementioned “perfect storm” here in the Pacific Northwest; we have had an unusually dry, hot summer.
+In fact, moist conditions are not necessary at all to foster this fungus, and it quite likes it hot.
+Hence, the aforementioned “perfect storm” is an unusually dry, hot summer.

 So how do you identify powdery mildew in squash?
 This disease is fairly obvious in appearance.
 It appears on older leaves first, as reddish brown spots.
 At onset, the disease can only be identified via microscope, but quickly it will become apparent as it rapidly spreads to create white mildew covered leaves, petioles and stems.
 This powdery mycelium makes the leaves appear to have been dipped in talc.
 The leaves lose their normal dark green hue, turn pale yellow, then brown and finally shrivel, leaving the squash exposed to sunburn.